 The Company currently holds or has the right to acquire interests in an advanced stage exploration project in Nye County, Nevada referred to as the North Bullfrog Project (the "NBP").
 Mineral resources that are not mineral reserves have no demonstrated economic viability.
 The preliminary assessments on the NBP are preliminary in nature and include "inferred mineral resources" that have a great amount of uncertainty as to their existence, and are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves.
 It cannot be assumed that all, or any part, of an inferred mineral resource will ever be upgraded to a higher category.
-Under Canadian rules, estimates of inferred mineral resources at the NBP will ever be realized.
-Investors are cautioned not to assume that all or any part of an inferred mineral resource be realized.
-Investors are cautioned not to assume that all or any part of an inferred mineral resource be realized.
-Investors are cautioned not to assume that all or any part of an inferred mineral resource be realized.
+Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or pre-feasibility studies.
+There is no certainty that such inferred mineral resources at the NBP will ever be realized.
+Investors are cautioned not to assume that all or any part of an inferred mineral resource exists or is economically or legally mineable.